Legendary Comic Actor Fred Willard Dead at 86

 Christina Applegate said, "Gutted.
 His immense talent and kindness will never be forgotten.
 We love you Fred Willard.
 Thank you for the decades of laughter."

 Willard's passing comes less than two years after his wife Mary died at 71.
-He is survived by his daughter.
+He is survived by his daughter and grandson.

-E!
-News has reached out to the late actor's rep for our own confirmation.